opentofu/tofu-ls/docs/language-server.md

 }
 ```

-> Note that the command ID matches the experimental capabilities struct in expertimental.go`
+> Note that the command ID matches the experimental capabilities struct in experimental.go`

 Add a new stanza to `internal/langServer/handlers/initialize.go:63` to pull the command ID and register the capability: